 Visit the Foreign & Commonwealth Office website for the latest foreign travel advice.

-Free Spirit is working with the Foreign and Commonwealth Office (FCO) to help British nationals stay safe abroad.
-The FCO website offers straightforward travel advice, top tips and up to date country information to help you plan your holiday.
+Free Spirit is working with the Foreign, Commonwealth and Development Office (FCDO) to help British nationals stay safe abroad.
+The FCDO website offers straightforward travel advice, top tips, and up-to-date country information to help you plan your holiday.

-You can find FCO travel advice for specific countries at the FCO travel advice by country page.
-This includes areas of the world that may be risky to visit, the likelihood of terrorist activities and any health issues that you should watch out for.
+You can find FCDO travel advice for specific countries at the FCDO travel advice by country page.
+This includes areas of the world that may be risky to visit, the likelihood of terrorist activities, and any health issues that you should watch out for.

 The information is updated regularly, so by selecting the countries you plan to travel to, you can make sure you’re properly informed.